alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Miles 24.8 - 26.2 (7:45 min/mi)##

 I fly down Michigan Ave, picking off runner after runner.
-I even catching a couple 3:45 group members.
+I even catch a few 3:45 group members.
 At mile 25, I unleash my final gear -- Beastmode.
-Everything hurts but I tell myself if I stop now, it's going to hurt forever.
+Everything hurts but I tell myself if I stop now, it will hurt forever.

 At mile 26, I see signs for 800m and 400m remaining.
 I prepare myself for the dreaded uphill many people warn about at the end.